-I have a PhD in Zoology from Oregon State University in 2015.
-I came to OSU in 2009 after completing a Bachelor's degree in biology at Western Oregon University.
+I have a PhD in Zoology from Oregon State University, which I completed following my Bachelor's degree in biology at Western Oregon University.
 Prior to attending WOU, I spent nearly three years living in Scotland where I began college taking a number of science courses first at Perth College and later at the University of Stirling.
 After finishing my PhD, I went abroad again to pursue a postdoctoral research fellowship at Linköping University in Sweden.
-Being immersed in Scottish culture was an amazing experience and I enjoyed it immensely.
+Being immersed in Scottish and Swedish cultures were amazing experiences that I enjoyed immensely.

-Communicating science is an important part of being a scientist.
-A lot of emphasis is placed on technical publications, which are crucial for sharing results with fellow scientists.
-However, science is not just for scientists and communication with more diverse audiences is needed.
+Although technical publications are crucial for sharing results with fellow scientists, science is not just for scientists and communication with more diverse audiences is needed.
 To this end, I write popular science content and am involved in community outreach activities.
-My recent work in science communication includes writing a natural history column for a local newspaper and contribute to lifelong learning programs at retirement communities as well as developing technical writing workshops for graduate students.
+My recent work in science communication includes writing a natural history column for a local newspaper and contributing to lifelong learning programs at retirement communities as well as developing technical writing workshops for graduate students.

 Emily J. Uhrig, PhD

 Center for Research on Sustainable Forests